 Cine film is a fantastic format, designed for a much longer life than video tape.
 You should have high expectations for what can be achieved when this old technology meets new digital technology.
 The Scanbox 4K by Debrie, France is the Big Brother of the Memory HD, which I had been using, with great success, since 2009.
 It is a major upgrade and the Scanbox 4K was installed at the back end of 2020.
-The 2k (2048 x 1500) images of even standard 8mm can be truly stunning and everything is just sharper 12 years on.
+The 2k (2048 x 1500) images of even standard 8mm can be truly stunning and everything is just sharper 11 years on.
 So, whether you have found a mysterious single 50ft. reel in an old drawer or have 100s of reels in a museum or family collection give me a call and I will be happy to answer any questions you may have about the best way forward with your archive however big or small.

 Hi Chris, It really is refreshing to deal with someone who is thoroughly professional, efficient, helpful and courteous.
 My old 1930’s black & white films are now easy to watch and enjoy.
 Chris has cleaned, spliced, edited and titled them in an expert way, adding appropriate music.
 He even personalised the cover of the DVD by selecting images from the films.
 Thank you Chris David Berglas “International Man Of Mystery” Past President of The Magic Circle

 For all cinefilm archives I will be using the superb, new “Scanbox 4K”, manufactured by Debrie Technology of Paris.

 Computer files can be saved in just about any codec / format / size you want.

 MP4 between 8GB and 40GB per hour (h.264)